 - Usos editoriais permitidosUsos estendidos podem precisar de folgas

-A propriedade intelectual descrita neste modelo , incluindo o marca "nasa", não é afiliada ou endossada pelos detentores dos direitos originais.
+A propriedade intelectual descrita neste modelo , incluindo o marca "piaggio", não é afiliada ou endossada pelos detentores dos direitos originais.
 São permitidas utilizações editoriais deste produto, mas outros usos (como em jogos de computador) podem exigir autorizações legais de proprietários de propriedade intelectual de terceiros.
 Saiba mais .

 High detailed and accurate Ape Piaggio model.
 Fully layered, textured and mapped.

 High quality polygonal model, correctly real-world scaled and centered at 0, 0, 0 for an accurate representation of the original object.